bytedance/monoio/docs/en/compatiable-with-tokio-eco.md

 ---
 title: Compatible with Tokio ecology
 date: 2021-12-17 18:00:00
+updated: 2024-01-30 15:00:00
 author: ihciah
 ---

-# Compatible with Tokio ecology
+# Compatible with the Tokio Ecosystem
-A large number of existing Rust components are compatible with Tokio, and they directly rely on Tokio's `AsyncRead` and `AsyncWrite` interfaces.
+A large number of existing Rust components are compatible with Tokio and directly depend on Tokio's `AsyncRead` and `AsyncWrite` traits.

-In Monoio, since the bottom layer is an asynchronous system call, we chose a similar tokio-uring approach: providing an IO interface that transfers the ownership of the buffer.
-But at this stage, obviously there are not many available libraries that can work, so we need to quickly support functions with a certain performance sacrifice.
+In Monoio, due to the underlying asynchronous system calls, we chose an approach similar to tokio-uring: providing IO interfaces that transfer buffer ownership.
+However, at this stage, there are obviously not many libraries available that work with this, so we need some means to be compatible with existing interface components.

+Currently, there are 3 ways to achieve compatibility:

+## tokio-compat
+`tokio-compat` is a feature of monoio.
+When the `iouring` is disabled and the `legacy` feature is enabled, after turning on the `tokio-compat` feature, `TcpStream`/`UnixStream` will implement `tokio::io::{AsyncRead, AsyncWrite}`.

+If you explicitly do not use iouring, then you can provide compatibility in this way.
+This form of compatibility has no overhead.
+If you might use iouring, then you should use the `poll-io` feature.

+## poll-io
+`poll-io` is a feature of monoio.
+After enabling this feature:
+1. `tokio::io` will be re-exported to `monoio::io::poll_io`
+2. `TcpStream`/`UnixStream` can be converted to and from `TcpStreamPoll`/`UnixStreamPoll`
+3. `TcpStreamPoll`/`UnixStreamPoll` implements `tokio::io::{AsyncRead, AsyncWrite}`

+The underlying implementation of this feature runs epoll to sense fd readiness on top of iouring and directly initiates a syscall.
+Although this form of compatibility cannot effectively utilize iouring for asynchronous io, its performance is similar to other epoll+syscall implementations without additional copy overhead.

 ## monoio-compat
-`monoio-compat` is a compatibility layer that implements Tokio's `AsyncRead` and `AsyncWrite` based on the buffer ownership interface.
+`monoio-compat` is a compatibility layer that implements Tokio's `AsyncRead` and `AsyncWrite` based on an interface that transfers buffer ownership.

-### How it works
+### How It Works
-For `poll_read`, the remaining capacity of the slice passed by the user will be read first, and then the buffer held by the user will be limited to this capacity and a future will be generated.
-After that, every time the user `poll_read` again, it will be forwarded to the `poll` method of this future.
-When returning to `Ready`, the contents of the buffer are copied to the slice passed by the user.
+For `poll_read`, it first reads into the remaining capacity of the slice passed by the user, then restricts its own buffer to that capacity and generates a future.
+Afterwards, every time the user again calls `poll_read`, it will forward to the `poll` method of this future.
+When returning `Ready`, it copies the contents of the buffer into the user's passed slice.

-For `poll_write`, the content of the slice passed by the user is copied to its own buffer first, then a future is generated and stored, and Ready is returned immediately.
-After that, every time the user `poll_write` again, it will first wait for the last content to be sent, then copy the data and return to Ready immediately.
-It behaves like BufWriter, and may causing errors to be delayed to be perceived.
+For `poll_write`, it first copies the contents of the user's passed slice into its own buffer, then generates a future and stores it, and immediately returns Ready.
+Thereafter, every time the user again calls `poll_write`, it will first wait for the content of the last write to be fully sent before copying data and immediately returning Ready.
+This behavior is similar to that of a BufWriter, which can lead to delayed error detection.

-At the cost, using this compatibility layer will cost you an extra buffer copy.

-For `poll_write`, the content of the slice passed by the user is first copied to its own buffer, and then a future is generated and stored.
-After that, every time the user `poll_write` again, it will be forwarded to the `poll` method of this future.
-Return the result to the user when returning `Ready`.

-In other words, using this compatibility layer will cost you an extra buffer copy overhead.
+The cost of using this compatibility layer is an additional buffer copy overhead.

-### Usage restrictions
+### Usage Restrictions
-For write operations, users need to manually call poll_flush or poll_shutdown of AsyncWrite at the end (or the corresponding flush or shutdown methods of AsyncWriteExt), otherwise the data may not be submitted to the kernel (continuous writes do not require manual flushing).
+For write operations, users need to manually call AsyncWrite's poll_flush or poll_shutdown (or the corresponding flush or shutdown methods in AsyncWriteExt) at the end; otherwise, data may not be submitted to the kernel (continuous writes do not require manual flushing).

-## Poll-oriented interface and asynchronous system call
+## Poll-Based Interfaces and Asynchronous System Calls
-There are two ways to express asynchrony in Rust, one is based on `poll` and the other is based on `async`. `poll` is synchronous, semantically expressing an immediate attempt; while `async` is essentially the syntactic sugar of poll, it will swallow the future and generate a state machine, which is executed in a loop during await.
+There are two ways to express asynchrony in Rust: one is based on `poll`, and the other is based on `async`. `Poll` is synchronous and semantically expresses the trying immediately; while `async` is essentially syntactic sugar for poll which encapsulates the future and generates a state machine, executing this state machine in a loop when awaiting.

-In Tokio, there are methods similar to `poll_read` and `poll_write`, both of which express the semantics of synchronous attempts.
+In Tokio, there are methods like `poll_read` and `poll_write` that both express the semantic of synchronous trying.

-When it returns to `Pending`, it means that IO is not ready (and the waker of cx is registered for notification), and when it returns to `Ready` it means that IO has been completed.
-It is easy to implement these two interfaces based on synchronous system calls.
-Directly make the corresponding system calls and determine the return result.
-If the IO is not ready, it will be suspended to Reactor.
+When `Pending` is returned, it implies that the IO is not ready (and registers a notice with the waker in cx), and when `Ready` is returned, it means the IO has completed.
+It is easy to implement these two interfaces based on synchronous system calls, by directly making the corresponding system call and judging the return result, and if the IO is not ready, suspend to the Reactor.

 However, these two interfaces are difficult to implement under asynchronous system calls.
-If we have pushed an Op into the io_uring SQ, the state of this syscall is uncertain before the corresponding CQE is consumed.
-We have no way to provide clear completed or unfinished semantics.
-In `monoio-compat`, we provide a poll-like interface through some hacks, so the lack of capabilities has led to our use restrictions.
-Under asynchronous system calls, it is more appropriate to pass the ownership of the buffer and cooperate with `async+await`.
+If we have already pushed an Op into the io_uring SQ, then the status of that syscall is uncertain until we consume the corresponding CQE.
+We cannot provide a clear completed or not completed semantics.
+In `monoio-compat`, we provide a poll-like interface through some hacks, so the lack of capabilities leads to our usage restrictions.
+Under asynchronous system calls, transferring buffer ownership in combination with `async+await` is more appropriate.

-At present, the Rust standard library does not have a interface for asynchronous system calls, and there is no related component ecology.
-We are working hard to solve this problem.
+Currently, Rust's standard library does not have a universal interface oriented towards asynchronous system calls, and neither does the related component ecosystem.
+We are working hard to improve this problem.